nicoDs96/hi/_posts/2022-01-22-dates-intersection-conditions-on-SCD-columns-like-a-pro.markdown

 author: nicods
 ---

+> A copy of this article has been published on [Codemotion Magazione](https://www.codemotion.com/magazine/ai-ml/data-science/date-intervals-in-data-warehouses-and-data-lakes/)

 Working as Data Engineer makes you work with dates and time data a lot.
 Especially in the recent period where companies want to be Data-Driven, decisions are data-driven, your coffee machine is data-driven, and AI and ML require tons of data to work.